-As shown in Table 1, the behavior of fsync in ext4 data mode is similar to that in ext4 ordered mode for most cases: For example, on a write error, pages may be marked clean even if they were not written out to disk, the file system is remounted in read-only mode on journal failures, meta-data failures are not reported by fsync, and files can end up with non-overwritten blocks in the middle or end.
+As shown in Table 1, the behavior of fsync in ext4 data mode is similar to that in ext4 ordered mode for most cases: for example, on a write error, pages may be marked clean even if they were not written out to disk, the file system is remounted in read-only mode on journal failures, meta-data failures are not reported by fsync, and files can end up with non-overwritten blocks in the middle or end.

 However, the behavior of ext4 data mode differs in one important scenario.
 Because data blocks are first written to the journal and later to their actual block locations during checkpointing, the first fsync after a write may succeed even if a data block will not be successfully written to its permanent in-place location.
-As a result, a data-block fault causes the second fsync to fail instead of the first; in other words, the error reporting by fsync is delayed due to a failed intention [39].
-This trace can be seen in Figure 5.
+As a result, a data-block fault causes the second fsync to fail instead of the first; in other words, the error reporting by fsync is delayed due to a failed intention [36].

-3.3.2 XFS.
+3.3.2 XFS

 XFS is a journaling file system that uses B-trees.
 Instead of performing physical journaling like ext4, XFS journals logical entries for changes in metadata.

-Figure 6(a) shows a trace of XFS without any failures for $w{su}$ .
 As shown in Table 1, from the perspective of error reporting and fsync behavior, XFS is similar to that of ext4 ordered mode.
-Specifically, failing to write data blocks (trace in Figure 6(b)) leads to fsync failure and the faulty data pages are marked clean even though they contain new data that has not been propagated to disk; as a result, applications that read this faulty data will see the new data only until the page has been evicted from the page cache.
-Similarly, failing to write a journal block will cause fsync failure (trace in Figure 6(c)), while failing to write a metadata block will not.
+Specifically, failing to write data blocks leads to fsync failure and the faulty data pages are marked clean even though they contain new data that has not been propagated to disk; as a result, applications that read this faulty data will see the new data only until the page has been evicted from the page cache.
+Similarly, failing to write a journal block will cause fsync failure, while failing to write a metadata block will not.
 XFS remains available for reads and writes after data-block faults.